MSmith464/Unishare/README.md

 UniShare uses the Selenium library for Python.
 Selenium makes it very easy to access and interact with HTML and CSS elements.
-All usernames, passwords, and patient test data are imported from a private file...
-So make ya own!
+All usernames, passwords, and patient test data are imported from a private file.